deepgram/web-next/content/blog/posts/building-the-future-of-voice-scott-stephenson-ceo-deepgram-project-voice-x/index.md

   - project-voice-x
 seo:
   title: "Building the Future of Voice - Scott Stephenson, CEO, Deepgram - Project Voice X"
-  description: ""Building the future of Voice" presented by Scott Stephenson, CEO of Deepgram, presented on day one of Project Voice X. "
+  description: "'Building the future of Voice' presented by Scott Stephenson, CEO of Deepgram, presented on day one of Project Voice X. "
 shorturls:
   share:
   twitter: